HUTC-official/HUTC-official/README.md

-# Hi, We're HUTC-Official 👋
+# Welcome to HUTC-Official! 👋

-Haramaya University Tech Club (HUTC) is a student-run organization dedicated to fostering innovation, coding skills, and technology-driven projects on campus.
-Our mission is to create a collaborative space for tech enthusiasts to share knowledge, work on exciting projects, and grow their skills.
+We are the **Haramaya University Tech Club** (HUTC), a student-run organization at Haramaya University.
+We aim to empower students with tech skills through collaborative projects, hackathons, and mentorship programs.

+---

+## 🚀 Our Mission
+We strive to foster an innovative and tech-driven environment for students, offering opportunities to learn and grow in areas like software development, data science, artificial intelligence, and more.

+---

 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=HUTC-official&show_icons=true&theme=radical)
 ![GitHub Streak](https://github-readme-streak-stats.herokuapp.com/?user=HUTC-official&theme=radical)